RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2020-12-03-newsletter.md

 a series of problems that are designed to be solved with the aid of a computer (no particular programming language is recommended).

-Euler Problem 1―Multiples of 3 and 5― is:
+Euler Problem 1―Multiples of 3 and 5―is:

 > If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.
 >